418-beamers/418-beamers.github.io/index.md

 <!--
   This is a self-contained Jekyll page for GitHub Pages.
   It includes YAML Front Matter for Jekyll, embedded CSS for styling, and KaTeX for rendering LaTeX math.
+This version is locked to light mode.
 -->

 <head>